The School of Athens by Raphael

 Many of Raphael’s works are in the Vatican Palace, where the frescoed Raphael Rooms were central, and the largest, work of his career.
 The best-known work is The School of Athens in the Vatican.

-His career started in Umbria, and then he spent for four years in Florence, absorbing the artistic renaissance of Florence.
+His career started in Umbria, and then he spent four years in Florence, absorbing the artistic renaissance of Florence.
 During his last twelve years in Rome, he mainly worked for two Popes and their associates.

 The School of Athens